LIBRARY GUIDE TO MDM4 9732 - Internal Medicine Sub Internship

 Evidence-based clinical reference tool written by physicians who synthesize the evidence and provide objective analysis to help health care providers in their daily practice.
 Designed to provide quick answers to clinical questions.
 DynaMed Plus is a major upgrade to the DynaMed system and includes an improved search interface, thousands of graphics and images, specialty content, mobile access, and enhanced drug information.

 Medical and surgical content from Elsevier, including more than 900 books, 500 journals, thousands of videos and millions of images.
 To download book chapter PDFs, please log in or register for a free account.
+NOTE: Vendor recommends updating to most recent version of browser.

 A large, evidence-based online resource covering thousands of internal medicine, pediatric, OB/GYN, and surgical topics.
 Designed to answer point-of-care clinical questions.